gatolgaj/agent-habitat/README.md

 <br>

+**Important: This README is still WIP.
+If you encounter any issues in setup , please raise an issue**

 ## About

 Agent Habitat is a platform to build and deploy Generative AI (GenAI) agents or applications on Google Kubernetes Engine (GKE).
 All applications are containerized using Docker and have access to a shared Qdrant cluster for vector similarity search.